babbadeckl/HackTheBox-Writeups/Beep/README.md

 GET /vtigercrm/modules/com_vtiger_workflow/sortfieldsjson.php?module_name=../../../../../../../../etc/passwd%00
 ```

 From the ennumeration part, we know that Port 25 (SMTP) is open.
-Let's use to send a mail to the user `asterisk`, which we leaked from the /etc/passwd file.
+Let's it to send a mail to the user `asterisk`, which we leaked from the /etc/passwd file.

 ```
 └──╼ $ telnet 10.129.1.226 25